DanielMFernandes/CCNA_Course_Notes/Course_Notes/Introduction_to_Network_Automation.md

     - Program the network
     - Make changes to the network via the SBI

-- A REST API (Representational State Transfer) is used on the controller as an interface for APPS to interact with it
+- A REST API (Representational State Transfer) is used on the controller as an interface for apps to interact with it
 - OSGi (Java Open Services Gateway Initiative) - Java based NBI API

 - Data is sent in a structured (*serialized*) format such as JSON or XML